coalfire/test-aws/README.rst

 Run ``pytest``.

-Perhaps you would like to test that your internally reachable web instances are only reachable from your offices, and that they can only be ssh'ed to from your developer offices.
+Perhaps you would like to test some things about your internally reachable web instances:

+* That they are only reachable from your offices.
+* That they can only be ssh'ed to from your developer offices.
+* That they have public IPs
+* That their public IPs are elastic IPs
+* That they don't accept any traffic other than SSH and HTTPS
+* That they cannot send traffic other than HTTPS
+* That they are the correct instance type
+* That they have termination protection

 If you have terraform like this: